StanleyY7/postcodeAPI/README.md

 ## Overview

-This project involved creating a backend API using Spring Boot and Java which would enable a consumer of the API to do CRUD operations.
+This project involved creating a backend API using Spring Boot and Java which would enable a consumer of the API to do some CRUD (GET and POST) operations.
 It is also designed to be RESTful so that it can scale.

 ## Running the Application